nfabacus/module-federation-example/README.md

 ### Other Observations
 - bootstrap.js is required when importing external apps.
+- React and React dom must be set as singleton in webpack configs for the micro front end apps that are using react hooks (example apps here are `container` and `micro-front-end-1`).
 ### Futher Investigations To Do
 - Investigate if there is any way to use module federation with Create React App without ejecting I may try this https://dev.to/kildareflare/how-to-modify-config-of-create-react-app-without-ejecting-5cbn